decidables/decidables/README.md

   - Upgrade to latest dependencies, ignoring semver!
 - `yarn upgrade-interactive`
   - Manual upgrade to newer dependencies, with option to ignore semver
+- `yarn dlx update-browserslist-db@latest`
+  - Update `caniuse-lite` so the browser data is up-to-date

 ### File Organization